 Monthly sky maps from the 2021 Australasian Sky Guide published by MAAS Media.

-Mercury is a morning planet this month.
-Venus and Mars are evening planets.
-And Jupiter and Saturn can be seen all night.
+This month Mercury, Venus, Jupiter and Saturn are our evening planets but the morning sky is empty of planets.
 Use the Moon as a guide to help you find the planets during the month.

 For the monthly movements of the moon, check out our Moon Phase Calendar.

-Explore the universe through your telescope or binoculars and take in some of the gems of the July winter sky, but dress warmly!
+Explore the universe through your binoculars or a telescope and take in some of the gems of the October sky.
+These look at their best with no Moon in the sky:

-- Purchase the 2021 Australasian Sky Guide by Dr Nick Lomb, featuring an annual report of what’s in the sky and the latest astronomical findings.
-Produced by MAAS Media.
+- The brand new 2022 Australasian Sky Guide by Dr Nick Lomb, featuring an annual report of what’s in the sky and the latest astronomical findings (produced by MAAS Media) is available now from the MAAS Shop.